abled007/Music-Horizon/README.md

 # Music-Horizon

 ## User Stories:
-- As a user I want to play any song I want.
 - As a user I want to be able to create my own playlist.
 - As a user I want to browse different genres of music
 - As a user I want to like songs and playlists